qianli10000/GMSimpute/README.md

-# GTSimpute
+# GMSimpute

-GTSimpute is an R package that implements the Two-Step Lasso (TS-Lasso) and compound minimum to recover the abundance of missing peaks in mass spectrum analysis.
+GMSimpute is an R package that implements the Two-Step Lasso (TS-Lasso) and compound minimum to recover the abundance of missing peaks in mass spectrum analysis.
 TS-Lasso is a label-free imputation method that handles various types of missing peaks simultaneously.
 This package provides the procedure to generate missing peaks (or data)  for simulation study, as well as a tool to estimate and visualize the proportion of missing at random.

 # Functions
-## GTS.Lasso
+## GMS.Lasso
 Generalized Two-Step Lasso for missing peaks' abundance imputation

 ## TS.Lasso